senuido/stash-scanner/doc/configuration.md

 # Configuration Guide
+You can almost configure everything just using the bottom pane and the filter editor.
+Aside from a league change, any changes will saved once you choose save/apply.
+They will immediately take effect on any active scan, so don't worry worry about restarting it.

 ## General
 - **League:** the league you're interested in
 - **Request delay:** minimum time delay between requests to PoE stash API, tweak this if you're getting throttled
 - **Scan mode**
-  - Latest: start scanning from the latest data
+  - Latest: start scanning from the latest data.
+Use this unless you're interested in historical data.
   - Continue: resume scanning from the last stopping point. if there is none, starts from the latest data
 - **Growl notifications:** turn on/off notifications
 - **Notification duration**